jcornaz/kwik/docs/write-tests.rst

 Basic usage
 -----------

-To evaluate a property one must invoke the function ``forAll`` like this:
+To evaluate a property we must invoke the function ``forAll`` like this:

 .. literalinclude:: ../core/src/commonTest/kotlin/com/github/jcornaz/kwik/example/PlusOperatorTest.kt
     :language: kotlin